TerriaJS/terriajs/doc/contributing/development-environment.md

 If you make changes to TerriaJS and TerriaMap together, here's the process for getting them to production.

-First, commit your TerriaJS changes to a branch and open a pull request to merge that branch to master.
+First, commit your TerriaJS changes to a branch and open a pull request to merge that branch to main.
 Simultaneously, you may want to make a branch of TerriaMap that uses your modified version of TerriaJS.
 To do that, modify TerriaMap's `package.json`.
 Where it has a line like:

 ```
 "terriajs": "^4.5.0",